vasilii-kovalev/issue-tracker/documentation/additional-resources.md

 # Additional resources

-This document contains information about resources, that helped to achieve the project's goals.
+This document contains information about resources, that helped (provided information and/or inspiration) to achieve the project's goals.
 The information here is application-agnostic.
 The application-specific resources are described in the applications' `documentation/additional-resources.md` files.

 ## Architecture